 Along the same lines as above, which contacts and customers represent the revenue and sales?
 If the account that takes up 80 percent of the time produces the same in revenue, okay then.
 One would only argue diversity is needed with more accounts to prevent a big loss when the main account goes away.
 But folks have no idea where they stand if they don’t measure their accounts versus cost and effort.

 The worth of each customer account is similar to Revenue by Source but it takes a bit longer to measure.
-This is the average sales produced by customer over time versus the cost put into that account.
-It’s similar to the above two, but ties them together over a period, such as quarter or year.
+This is the average sales produced by customers over time versus the cost put into that account.
+It’s similar to the above two but ties them together over a period, such as a quarter or year.
 You really begin to see where your effort needs to be aimed by calculating this metric.

-At Colling Media, we look at hundreds of different KPI’s in our clients’ campaigns but the ones listed above are important KPI’s all marketing executives need to be focused on.
+At Colling Media, we look at hundreds of different KPI’s in our client’s campaigns but the ones listed above are important KPI’s all marketing executives need to be focused on.
 We focus on them because we know these metrics will help steer your ship in the right direction.
-Having an agency that has the finger on the pulse can be a great partner for your business.
+Having an agency that has a finger on the pulse can be a great partner for your business.